Henrik-3/unofficial-valorant-api/README.md

 # Other Stuff
 Also would be happy if you give the project a star and give credit when you use it.
 If you wanna help me to pay the server instance (16€ per month) or want to support my work, you can help me via patreon: [Link](https://www.patreon.com/henrikdev).

-If you have any questions write on Discord: Henrik3#1451 or write me an email to contact@henrikdev.xyz.
+If you have any questions write on Discord: Henrik3#1451 or on the support server or write me an email to contact@henrikdev.xyz.